demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_IOCs_-_Push_new_IOCs_to_XDR_README.md

 This is a *sub-playbook* of "Cortex XDR IOCs - Push new IOCs to XDR - Main" and should not be run on its own.
-This sub-playbook will retrieve IOCs according to the users query input (passed from the main playbook) and push them into XDR, and mark them as "xdr_pushed" or "xdr_not_processed" for further processing.
+This sub-playbook will retrieve IOCs according to the users query input (passed from the main playbook) and push them into Cortex XDR, and mark them as "xdr_pushed" or "xdr_not_processed" for further processing.

 ## Dependencies